 - The Greeks did not eat beans as they believed beans contained the souls of the dead.

-- The Germans and British soldiers paused the war for a day during Christmas Day 1914.
+- The Germans and British soldiers paused the war for a day on Christmas Day 1914.
 They sang, drank and celebrated together.
 They even had a match of football.

 - Charles Darwin invented his own office armchair with wheels.

-- The Dutch declared a war against the Royalists but no battles happened or deaths caused.
+- The Dutch declared war against the Royalists but no battles happened or deaths were caused.
 It went on for 335 years.

 - Adolf Hitler designed the Volkswagen Beetle.

 - Tablecloths were actually large napkins.
-Guests used to wipe their hands and faces on them.
+Guests used to wipe their hands and face on them.

-- Vladimir Pravik was the first of the few firefighters who reached the Chernobyl Nuclear Power Plant and after the contact to radiation his eyes turned from brown to blue.
+- Vladimir Pravik was the first of the few firefighters who reached the Chornobyl Nuclear Power Plant and after the contact to radiation, his eyes turned from brown to blue.